-Mark Bartlett has extensive accounting and financial services experience, having retired as a Partner of Ernst & Young LLP ("Ernst & Young"), a leading accounting firm, in June 2012.
-Mr. Bartlett joined Ernst & Young in 1972 and worked there until his retirement, serving as Managing Partner of the firm's Baltimore office and Senior Client Service Partner for the Mid-Atlantic region.
+Mark S. Bartlett has extensive accounting and financial services experience, having retired as a Partner of Ernst & Young LLP, a leading accounting firm, in June 2012.
+Mr. Bartlett joined Ernst & Young LLP in 1972 and worked there until his retirement, serving as Managing Partner of the firm's Baltimore office and Senior Client Service Partner for the Mid-Atlantic region.
 He is a certified public accountant.

-Public Company Directorships and Committees: T. Rowe Price Group, Inc. [Chair of Audit Committee and Member of Executive Compensation and Management Development Committeel
+T. Rowe Price Group, Inc. [Chair of Audit Committee and Member of Executive Compensation and Management Development Committee] WillScot Mobile Mini Holdings Corp.
+[Chair of Audit Committee and Member of

-Willscot Mobile Mini Holdings Corp.
-[Chair of Audit Committee and Member of Compensation Committee]
+Compensation Committee]

-Zurn Water Solutions Corporation [Lead Independent Director] [Chair of Audit Committee and Member of Executive Committee]
+Zurn Elkay Water Solutions Corporation [Lead Independent Director] [Member of Audit Committee and Executive Committee]